-on surfaces under a range of temperatures and relative humidity
+on surfaces under a range of temperatures, relative humidity, and UV Index

 SARS-CoV-2 Surface Decay Calculator

 |% Virus Decay||Hours||Days|

-Relative humidity and temperature can be used to provide an estimated half-life for SARS-CoV-2 with this model with some degree of certainty.
-The predictive power is limited to temperature between 74°F-95°F and Relative Humidity between 20-60% for a UV index of 0, and a temperature of 68°F and 20% relative humidity for a UV index between 1.5 and 12.
+Relative humidity, temperature, and sunlight (UV) can be used to provide an estimated half-life for SARS-CoV-2 with this model with some degree of certainty.
+The predictive power is limited to temperature between 74-95°F and relative humidity between 20-60% for a UV index of 0, and a temperature of 68°F and 20% relative humidity for a UV index between 1.5 and 12.
 The formula below was developed in °C, but has been modified in the web calculator to use °F.

 - Preventing person-to-person spread of SARS-CoV-2 is the only means to reduce the impact of COVID-19 in the absence of an effective therapeutic.

 - Transmission occurs primarily through respiratory droplets produced by talking, coughing and sneezing.

 - Contact with contaminated surfaces and objects may also contribute to spread.

 - SARS-CoV-2 will survive in saliva and respiratory fluids on surfaces for extended periods of time under certain conditions.

 - DHS S&T has studied the stability of SARS-CoV-2 in simulated saliva, using droplets of varying size deposited on a non-porous surface under a range of temperature and RH conditions.

-- Viral survival on surfaces is driven by temperature, relative humidity (RH), and matrix (e.g., bodily fluids).
+- Viral survival on surfaces is driven by temperature, relative humidity (RH), sunlight (UV), and matrix (e.g., bodily fluids).

 - These data have been used to develop a predictive model to estimate virus decay under a limited range of environmental conditions.

 - Testing performed on non-porous surfaces, specifically stainless steel, ABS plastic, and nitrile rubber.

 - There was no significant difference found in the decay of the virus found between stainless steel ABS plastic, and nitrile rubber.

 - Infectious dose is unknown (how much makes a person sick)